women's Prep lacrosse

 everest class of 2019

-Bianca Chevarie is a native of Brantford, Ontario and currently in her Freshman year at Syracuse University (Division I).
+Bianca Chevarie is a native of Brantford, Ontario and plays attack with Syracuse University (NCAA Division I).
+She was a member of the 2021 NCAA Division I Runners-Up team with the Orange.
 At 16 years old, Bianca was named to the Senior Women’s National Program, earning a silver medal with Team Canada at the 2017 FIL Women’s World Cup in Guilford, England.
 In 2019, she returned to Team Canada U19 as a team captain, once again earning a silver medal at the World Lacrosse World Cup in Peterborough, Ontario.
-She also participated in the 2019 Fall Classic with Team Canada at the US Lacrosse Headquarters in Baltimore, Maryland.
+She participated in the 2019 Fall Classic with Team Canada at the US Lacrosse Headquarters in Baltimore, Maryland.

 everest class of 2017

-Since her Freshman season at UIndy (Division II) in 2017, Riley McClure has been named ALL-GLIAC First team three times and is a two-time GLIAC Defender of the Year (2018, 2019).
+Since her Freshman season at the University of Indianapolis (NCAA Division II) in 2017, Oakville, Ontario native Riley McClure has been named ALL-GLIAC First team three times and is a three-time GLIAC Defender of the Year (2018, 2019, 2021).
 In 2018 she was named to the IWLCA All-Midwest First Team and All-America Second Team.
 In 2019, she was named All-Midwest First Team and All-America Third Team.
 Riley is known for her ground balls and draw controls and in 2019 anchored UIndy’s defence, which topped NCAA Division II in scoring defence.
-In 2019 she was also named to Team Canada and invited to compete at the Fall Classic.
+In 2020 she was named the IWLCA’s NCAA DII Defender of the Year and an IWLCA All-American.
+Her U Indy Greyhounds were the 2021 GLVC Regular Season Champions and ranked 1st in the NCAA, only falling short to the 2021 NCAA Tournament to the team who would be named tournament champs, the Lindenwood Lions (featuring Everest teammate Meg Rea), in the quarter-finals.
+Riley has also represented the Red and White, when in 2019 she was named to Team Canada and invited to compete at the Fall Classic.